merenlab/anvio.org/help/main/index.md

 <tbody>
 <tr style="border:none;">
     <td class="program-td">
-        <span class="artifact-emoji">🔥</span> <span markdown="1">**[anvi-profile](programs/anvi-profile)**</span>. <span markdown="1">The flagship anvi&#x27;o proram to profile a BAM file.
+        <span class="artifact-emoji">🔥</span> <span markdown="1">**[anvi-profile](programs/anvi-profile)**</span>. <span markdown="1">The flagship anvi&#x27;o program to profile a BAM file.
 Running this program on a BAM file will quantify coverages per nucleotide position in read recruitment results and will average coverage and detection data per contig.
 It will also calculate single-nucleotide, single-codon, and single-amino acid variants, as well as structural variants, such as insertion and deletions, to eventually stores all data into a single anvi&#x27;o profile database.
 For very large projects, this program can demand a lot of time, memory, and storage resources.
 If all you want is to learn coverages of your nutleotides, genes, contigs, or your bins collections from BAM files very rapidly, and/or you do not need anvi&#x27;o single profile databases for your project, please see other anvi&#x27;o programs that profile BAM files, `anvi-script-get-coverage-from-bam` and `anvi-profile-blitz`</span>.
     </td>
 </tr>
 <tr>